Adam Smith: As a symbol of free-market economics

-However, Smith also noted, to the contrary, the existence of an imbalanced, inequality of bargaining power:
+However, Smith also noted, to the contrary, the existence of an imbalanced inequality of bargaining power:

 A landlord, a farmer, a master manufacturer, a merchant, though they did not employ a single workman, could generally live a year or two upon the stocks which they have already acquired.
 Many workmen could not subsist a week, few could subsist a month, and scarce any a year without employment.
 In the long run, the workman may be as necessary to his master as his master is to him, but the necessity is not so immediate.

+Further Information

+One of Glasgow University's buildings has been named in his honour; costing £86 million, it is intended for graduate students.

+On International Women's Day, 2000, a women's group from the University's Student Representative Council symbolically renamed the building after Frances McPhun.